 If you make an offer to the creditor to repay the debt by instalments, it often speeds the negotiation process if you can include with your written offer a statement of your financial position.
 This statement should support the offer you are making and show that even if the creditor sued you, they would not get more money from you.

 Offers should state that they are made on a “without prejudice” basis, which means that they cannot be used against you if court action follows.

 If you have a loan regulated by the NCC and you have fallen behind in your repayments due to a change of circumstances (for instance, you may have lost your job or suffered illness), you may be able to apply to the creditor for a variation of your contract on the ground of hardship.
 Such a variation might take the form of payments being deferred for a few months while you get back on your feet, or the creditor accepting lower repayments during this time.
 The request for variation should be made in writing.
-For a discussion of hardship variation applications under the NCC, see “Financial hardship” in Mortgages, credit cards and other finance products, or contact MoneyHelp for further advice (for contact details, see “Services that can help”).
+For a discussion of hardship variation applications under the NCC, see “Financial hardship” in Mortgages, credit cards and other finance products.
+For more advice, contact the National Debt Helpline on 1800 007 007.

 If you have sufficient savings, another option is to contact the creditor and negotiate final settlement of the debt by offering a lump sum which is a percentage of the debt.
 Many creditors will accept a reduced lump sum to finally settle a debt.

 Refer to “1 Offer to repay in instalments”, for what you should do when contacting a creditor and when making an offer.